axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md

 - **"The familiar coming back to us in an unfamiliar form"** — art that strikes us.
 - **You either go with the trends, or against them.**
 ^
 - **"Some things are too important to be taken seriously."** (Oscar Wilde) Goof around with art.
+Play.
 ^
 - **Detached living**: "I wasn't expecting that plot twist.
 I wonder what's going to happen to our hero next."
 - **There is always a next scene,** and that next scene may be one of great beauty and fulfillment.
 - **"Scope of life":** how broadly are you living?
 ^
 # Creativity, life and art
 - **Creativity is always present.
-You just choose not to engage**. (× [Improvise: out of everything, not out of nothing]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^out-of-everything)).
+You just choose not to engage**. (× [Improvise: out of everything, not out of nothing]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^out-of-everything)) (× [undifferentiated matter]({% link 0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md %}#^undifferentiated-matter))
 - **We are blessed to be able to create.** It's a privilege.
-- **Inspiration is a river: if we contain it, it stops flowing.** By producing and sharing our work, we allow the river of inspiration to continue flowing.
+- **Inspiration is a river: if we contain it, it stops flowing.** (Also for life paradigms, not blocking the spontaneous behaviour.)
+By producing and sharing our work, we allow the river of inspiration to continue flowing.
 By hoarding our ideas, we receive fewer ideas.
 ^
 - <a name="^artistic-community"></a>**Be part of an artistic community.**
 - **The same thing done by different people yields different results** — because people are different.
 Emulation is adaptation. (× Chekhov "If you were to ask two equally talented artists to paint the same landscape with the utmost exactitude, the result would be two markedly different pictures."; × [Chekhov (same things done differently)]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %}#^same-thing-differently); )